-a) Use Point Assignment Form for Composite tabulation for points awarded.

-b) NOTE: Composite Point Chart immediately following this section for use in point tabulation.

-c) The award will incorporate the points awarded for both halter and fleece on classes.
+- a) Use Point Assignment Form for Composite tabulation for points awarded. - b) NOTE: Composite Point Chart immediately following this section for use in point tabulation. - c) The award will incorporate the points awarded for both halter and fleece classes (shorn, fleece-on, coat-on).
 The points used will be either the halter/fleece class points or if the animal participated in the championship class, those points will be awarded, whichever is higher.